(opens in new tab)Skip to main content

 Use of outcome data collection tools and fidelity monitoring to ensure high-quality, effective care.

-Training and Certification Pathways:
+Training and Certification Pathways

-Level I: Unified Protocol Foundational Workshop:
+Level I: Intermountain Health-Unified Protocol Workshop:

-• Access to expert consultants from Intermountain Health Clinical Program, Unified Protocol Institute, and Weber Human Services
+• Access to expert consultants from Intermountain Health Clinical Program, the Unified Protocol Institute, and Weber Human Services

-• AI-enabled support for practice
+• AI-enabled support for clinical practice

-• Ongoing coaching and fidelity monitoring feedback
+• Ongoing coaching plus fidelity monitoring designed to maximize clinical outcomes

 • Completion of Level I required